The Book of Linus

 Perhaps that’s why Linus remains second fiddle to the bald little boy wearing a yellow shirt with zig-zag stripes: his utter conviction and unwavering beliefs are alienating for most of us, while Charlie Brown’s penchant for making the same mistakes, for replaying the defining awful moments of his life over and over, remind us of ourselves.
 Linus is less willing to decry a troubling world from which no one sees any discernible moral order—and let’s not forget that Linus knows his New Testament.
 One year prior to the airing of the Halloween special, A Charlie Brown Christmas (1965) appeared, climaxing with Linus quoting from the Book of Luke, standing on the stage of the school auditorium, a single spotlight shone on him, reminding his schoolmates about the true origins and meaning of Christmas.
 “For unto you this day is born a savior, which is Christ the Lord,” Linus proclaims, and it truly is a transcendent scene, reinstating spiritual awareness in a godless commercialzed world of pink and blue aluminum Christmas trees.
 Like that one brilliant star that shines over Charlie Brown’s backyard at the closing moments, Linus presides over his peers: not because of any sort of moral superiority (each of the Peanuts gang is given due respect, although perhaps not equal humility), but as a spirit of unification.
 In a sense, even before the start of It’s the Great Pumpkin, Linus has already been waiting for a sign, something that will literally drop from the sky and make itself known as a messenger of good tidings.

 To locate Linus’s remarkable belief in the unknown within a narrative set during Halloween rather than Christmas is a good deal trickier, and Charles M. Schulz throws a wrench in the works.
 While his closing biblical monologue during the Christmas pageant rehearsal bestowed grace upon a troupe of kids literally and figuratively without guidance, this time around, and during this widely secular holiday, Linus’s religious prognostications are greeted with nonstop ridicule.
-Convinced that the Great Pumpkin, a being of great benevolence and command, will rise out of the most “sincere” pumpkin patch and bestow gifts upon the good boys and girls of the world, Linus forgoes a night of trick-or-treating and Violet’s annual Halloween party so as to await the divine appearance of the heretofore unseen spirit.
+Convinced that the Great Pumpkin, a being of great benevolence and command, will rise out of the most “sincere” pumpkin patch and bestow gifts upon the good boys and girls of the world, Linus forgoes a night of trick-or-treating and Violet’s annual Halloween party to await the divine appearance of the heretofore unseen spirit.
 The more directly stated connections between the Great Pumpkin and Santa Claus make a more proper correlation for the younger targeted viewers (Linus declares that he will bring toys, that he knows who has been good and bad, and that there are such things as “pumpkin carols”), yet in his script, Schulz decisively disconnects the two.
 In a letter to the Great Pumpkin, Linus writes “You must get discouraged because more people believe in Santa Claus than in you.”
 Thus, even before the punchline is dropped (“Well, let’s face it, Santa Claus gets more publicity”), Schulz establishes that the Great Pumpkin represents something far greater than childish want; the Pumpkin is the messiah of Linus’s Halloween, the holiday itself, defined by longstanding religious objection and centuries-old attempts to Christianize it, becoming conflated with Christmas.
 Linus’s attempts to reconfigure Halloween in terms of Christ’s providence is met with Snoopy’s jeers and his sister Lucy’s fist-shaking threats.
 But it is Charlie Brown’s incredulousness of Linus’s beliefs, defined in a casual retort, that is the film’s thematic lightning rod: “We are obviously separated by denominational differences.”

 The existent gap between religious observance and festival celebration defines both of the Schulz/Melendez holiday specials.
 The annual efforts of orthodox and fundamentalist sects to persuade American children from participating in Halloween’s revelries is hardly a recent phenomenon; widespread 19th and 20th century Western fear of Paganism has always reached its apotheosis on October 31, originally the closing date on the pre-Christian Celtic calendar, and marked by customs that reflect Druid harvest practices.
 As the Roman Catholic Church found the persistence of this harvest festival to be distastefully secular, All Saints’ Day was introduced by the pope in the 7th century, in part to counter the effects of the pagan festival.
 Ever since, the holiday has been marked by traditions both religious and non: the November 1 observance of all the saints in heaven remains prevalent, especially in Latin countries, while trick-or-treating itself is founded on the ancient customs of Irish peasants.
 It’s safe to assume that Halloween, brought to the United States with Irish immigrants in the mid-19th century, is now observed by most as completely separate from the church, and with even its historical significance lost on most, the holiday becomes little more than a mere social gathering.
 And certainly it is widely regarded as a holiday for children, an odd confluence of emotions in which an ominous, restless afterlife is celebrated with youthful exuberance.